racardoso/test-repo/README.md

 # Test Repository

 Just a test repo.
 This repo have a script to generate some dummy commits.
+Run:
+`./commit-bot.sh`

+This will generate 12 dummy commits on test.cpp file.